-- The first \$20 of income received in a month from any source, in addition to other types of excluded income listed below; - The first \$65 of wages and self-employment income, and half of the remaining amount; - The value of in-kind benefits, such as food stamps or heating assistance, as well as need-based assistance from state and local agencies; and - Money from loans, grants, and scholarships.
+- The first \$20 of income received in a month from any source, in addition to other types of excluded income listed below; - The first \$65 of wages and self-employment income, and half of the remaining amount; - SSI Annual Statistical Report, 2011 (September 2012), Table 69, "Outcomes of Applications for Disability Benefits," http://go.usa.gov/Y4rR.

+- The value of in-kind benefits, such as food stamps or heating assistance, as well as need-based assistance from state and local agencies; and - Money from loans, grants, and scholarships.

 The income of parents of children under 18 is generally considered (or "deemed") to be available to those children and is included in the computation of countable income for a potential or accepted child recipient.
 For married adults of all ages, the income of a spouse with whom the recipient lives is deemed to be available to the recipient.
 Countable income includes cash received from friends or relatives but excludes money spent by other people for expenses other than food or shelter.
-12 SSI recipients must apply for all other available private and public sources of income, including benefits from other means-tested programs, pensions, Social Security, and unemployment insurance.
+SSI recipients must apply for all other available private and public sources of income, including benefits from other means-tested programs, pensions, Social Security, and unemployment insurance.